A Pint Between Wars: Guinness, Ireland, and the Years In Between

 The truce came.
 The guns fell quiet.
-But freedom was still far off.
-The pint was poured anyway.
+But unity was still far off—and the pint was poured anyway.

 In Chapter 3 of Pints and Power, I explore how Guinness offered a strange kind of solidarity during that time—not political, not performative, but real: